 The start of the new tax year, which often means changes to tax rates and sometimes laws and regulations.

-It’s always a good time to sit down with your accountant and plan for the following year, and assess how any changes to tax rates will affect you.
+It’s always a good time to sit down with your accountant and plan for the following tax year 2020/21 dates, and assess how any changes to tax rates will affect you.

 If you’ve not already switched over to accounting and tax software, this will make submitting your return significantly easier – as well as facilitating a better working relationship with your accountant.

 If you file a Self Assessment tax return, you’ll also be required to make 2 payments to HMRC in January and July.
 These are known as payments on account and are basically advance payments to cover the tax payable for the upcoming year.

 Each payment is based on 50% of the previous years tax bill.

 So, if your total tax bill was £4,000 this means you’d pay £2,000 in January and again in July.

 As this is based on the previous year, it’s worth mentioning if you expect profits and tax to fall in the UK tax year 2020/21 due to Covid-19.
 You can contact HMRC to get these payments reduced.

 5 October 2020

 If you’ve become self-employed, become a company director or have received additional income in the last tax year (2019/20), but have yet to let HMRC aware of your change in employment status or income, you must register for Self Assessment by 5 October.
 You will need to register online on the GOV.UK website to receive your 10-digit Unique Taxpayer Reference.